 Attorney J. Michael Price II has represented juveniles from all different types of backgrounds who are facing many kinds of criminal allegations.
 We know there is often the possibility of obtaining progressive sanctions from the court instead of traditional sentencing.
 We can evaluate the details of your child’s case and advise of the potential outcomes, as well as how we might fight for the most positive disposition possible.

-Find Out how Our Experienced Dallas and Collin County Juvenile Defense Lawyer Can Help You and Your Child
+Find Out how Our Experienced Plano and Collin County Juvenile Defense Lawyer Can Help You and Your Child

 The law office of J. Michael Price II represents the interests of juveniles and defends against criminal charges.
 If your child needs criminal defense assistance, call 214-765-8000 or contact us online today.